The best hands on introduction to get started with bread baking!

 Location: Bexleyheath, South East London - Kent borders

-If the advertisited date is not suitable or the date is already booked, we can run this bread baking course for a group of 3 people on a day that suits you.
-The total cost for group of 3 for this course is £225 for any weekday (including school holidays) or £295 for weekend dates (and Bank Holiday Monday's).
+If the advertisited date is not suitable or the date is already booked, we can run this bread baking course for a group of up to 3 people on a day that suits you.
+The total cost for group of up to 3 people for this course is £225 for any weekday (including school holidays) or £295 for weekend dates (and Bank Holiday Monday's).
 We are happy to offer morning, afternoon or evening sessions.

 This Introduction to Bread Making Course is the perfect way to start with bread baking.
 In just over three hours you will create simple, but delicious bread with various flavours and finishes.